Herniated Disc Treatment That Fix & Repairs Slip-Disc Without Surgery

-- Annulus Fibrosis
+- Annulus Fibrosus

 We mentioned earlier that spinal discs are firmly attached to the vertebrae.

-The spinal disc attachment to spinal bones is a rather intense series of intertwined fibrous ligaments known as the Annular Fibers.
-Other names include Annulus Fibrosis, Annular Fibers, Annular Ligament or just Annular.
+The spinal disc attachment to spinal bones is a rather intense series of intertwined fibrous ligaments known as the annular fibrosus.
+Other names include annulus fibrosus, annular fibers, annular ligament, or annular.
 The annular ligament functions as a bodyguard, keeping the spinal disc at the center.
-When fibers degenerate or when torn, they are incapable of holding the nucleus in the center.
-Thus, a damaged or a torn annulus fiber is one the many reasons why a spinal disc slips.
-Damage to Annular Fibers always involve the outermost fibers (outer annular ligament damage).
+When fibers degenerate or tear, they cannot hold the nucleus in the center.
+Thus, a damaged or torn annulus fiber is one of the many reasons why a spinal disc slips.
+Damage to annular fibers always involves the outermost fibers (outer annular ligament damage).

-Damage to the annular fibers starts when the outer fibers of a disc are under excessive stress.
-Over time, the accumulated effects of these stresses result in degenerative changes that weaken the once sturdy annular ligament.
-Degenerative changes within annular fibers are the leading cause of annular tears.
+Damage to the annular fibers starts when the disc’s outer fibers are under excessive stress.
+Over time, these stresses’ accumulated effects result in degenerative changes that weaken the once strong annular ligament.
+Thus, degenerative changes within annular fibers are the leading cause of annular tears.

 A torn spinal disc is weak and unable to keep the nucleus in the center.
 Thus, allowing the nucleus to herniate through (slip).
 To conclude this section, a herniated disc occurs when a spinal disc has met the following two criteria: